 The Right’s attempts to fetishise the level of the deficit both in the UK and the US has led to one interesting response.
 While discussing this with friends, I was pointed at the group of economic theories called Modern Monetarist Theory.
+So I decided to a bit of reading.

 (cc by 2.0) BY